 The Ohio craft beer scene continues to grow by leaps and bounds, with tons of new breweries popping up all the time and experimenting with beer styles, opening taprooms and canning their beers.

 No matter which corner of the state you’re in, you’re sure to find a few good breweries in Ohio.
-That’s why we’ve broken down a few choices worth checking out from each area.
+We’ve broken down choices worth checking out from each region:

 - Southeast Ohio Breweries

 - Breweries in Amish Country

 If you’re starting in Athens, home of Ohio Brew Week and of an expanding number of breweries and beer-centric bars, there’s no better place to start than Jackie O’s.
 Brewing since 2005, this ever-popular brewery has a brewpub in the heart of Uptown Athens college scene and also a Taproom equipped with 16 taps for you to enjoy beers straight from the source.Sample popular styles like Razz Wheat, Amber Ale and Mystic Mama IPA or Our enjoy a unique, delicious locally-sourced menu from the Taproom Food Cart.

 97 Columbus Rd., Athens

 Athens second-ever microbrewery after Jackie O’s, Devil’s Kettle is owned by Cameron Fuller, winner of multiple awards over the years in the homebrew competition during Ohio Brew Week.
 Cameron has been producing a wide range of beers with fun names, like the Spider Silk blonde ale or the Oktoberbeast.
 The taproom is open Wednesdays through Sundays and has a selection of at least five house beers on tap.
 They also host local food trucks like Cajun Clucker.